 12. Bland R, Markovic D, Hills CE, Hughes SV, Chan SL, Squires PE, et al. Expression of 25-hydroxyvitamin D3-1alpha-hydroxylase in pancreatic islets.
 J Steroid Biochem Mol Biol 2004;89-90:121-5.

-13. Maestro B, Molero S, Bajo S, Dávila N, Calle C. Transcriptional activation of the human insulin receptor gene by 1,25-dihydroxyvitamin D(3).
+13. Maestro B, Molero S, Bajo S, Dávila N, Calle C. Transcriptional activation of the human insulin receptor gene by 1,25-dihydroxy Vitamin D(3).
 Cell Biochem Funct 2002;20:227-32.

 14. Chagas CE, Borges MC, Martini LA, Rogero MM.
-Focus on vitamin D, inflammation and type 2 diabetes.
+Focus on Vitamin D, inflammation and Type 2 diabetes.
 Nutrients 2012;4:52-67.

-15. Li X, Liu Y, Zheng Y, Wang P, Zhang Y. The effect of vitamin D supplementation on glycemic control in type 2 diabetes patients: A systematic review and meta-analysis.
+15. Li X, Liu Y, Zheng Y, Wang P, Zhang Y. The effect of Vitamin D supplementation on glycemic control in Type 2 diabetes patients: A systematic review and meta-analysis.
 Nutrients 2018;10:E375.

-16. Dwivedi A, Gupta B, Tiwari S, Pratyush DD, Singh S, Singh SK.
-Parenteral vitamin D supplementation is superior to oral in vitamin D insufficient patients with type 2 diabetes mellitus.
+16. Dwivedi A, Gupta B, Tiwari S, Pratyush DD, Singh S, Singh SK, et al. Parenteral Vitamin D supplementation is superior to oral in Vitamin D insufficient patients with Type 2 diabetes mellitus.
 Diabetes Metab Syndr 2017;11 Suppl 1:S373-S375.

-17. Shaseb E, Tohidi M, Abbasinazari M, Khalili D, Talasaz AH, Omrani H, et al. The effect of a single dose of vitamin D on glycemic status and C-reactive protein levels in type 2 diabetic patients with ischemic heart disease: a randomized clinical trial.
+17. Shaseb E, Tohidi M, Abbasinazari M, Khalili D, Talasaz AH, Omrani H, et al. The effect of a single dose of Vitamin D on glycemic status and C-reactive protein levels in Type 2 diabetic patients with ischemic heart disease: A randomized clinical trial.
 Acta Diabetol 2016;53:575-82.